Estepona – Estadio Francisco Muñoz Pérez

 The Estadio Francisco Muñoz Pérez – Pride of Estepona’s sporting quarter.

 Whilst there is evidence of football being played locally in the 1930s, matches were informal, with no record of any federated club before the Civil War.
 Those matches were played at the Campo de Los Llanos, which was a basic, enclosed field on the coastal road, 1.5km to the east of Estepona.
 Despite being far from the front line, it would be three years after the end of the conflict before football returned to the city.
 In 1942, Club Deportivo Estepona was formed.
-Initially, it chose to remain outside the local federation, playing friendly matches against local clubs and teams from Gibraltar, but joined the regional federation in 1947 and started competing in the Tercera Regiónal.
-CD Estepona was crowned Campeón Provincial de Aficionados in 1950 and had reached the Primera Regiónal when in 1954, it left the Campo de Los Llanos and set up home at the new Campo de San Fernando.
+Initially, it chose to remain outside the local federation, playing friendly matches against local clubs and teams from Gibraltar, but it finally joined the regional federation in 1947 and started competing in the Tercera Regiónal.
+CD Estepona was crowned Campeón Provincial de Aficionados in 1950 and had reached the Primera Regiónal when, in 1954, it left the Campo de Los Llanos and set up home at the new Campo de San Fernando.
 The new stadium was located on the northwestern edge of the city centre, offering greater comfort & convenience than Los Llanos.

-There’s a new place to hangout in town – Estadio Francisco Muñoz Pérez in 2007
+There’s a new place to hang out in town – Estadio Francisco Muñoz Pérez in 2007

 After missing out in the playoffs in 2006-07, Unión Estepona Club de Fútbol continued their good form at the new Estadio Francisco Muñoz Pérez, finishing runners-up in the Primera División Andaluza.
-In the playoffs, the club lost to CD Imperio de Albolote, but still ascended to the Tercera after the late withdraw of Mengibar CF from the league.
-Bouyed by their good fortune, Unión Estspona stormed the league, losing just once in their final 26 fixtures and winning the title by five points.
-Promotion to Segunda B was earned after a hard fought tie with Caravaca CF, which Unión Estepona won on away goals after a 4-4 tie.
+In the playoffs, the club lost to CD Imperio de Albolote, but still ascended to the Tercera after the late withdrawal of Mengibar CF from the league.
+Buoyed by their good fortune, Unión Estepona stormed the league, losing just once in their final 26 fixtures and winning the title by five points.
+Promotion to Segunda B was earned after a hard-fought tie with Caravaca CF, which Unión Estepona won on away goals after a 4-4 draw.
 In their first season in the third tier, the club finished ninth in a very evenly fought division.
 Before the start of the 2010-11 season, Unión Estepona was already showing signs of financial pressures, with a pared-back squad.
-The club struggled throughout the campaign and were eventually relegated in 18th place.
+The club struggled throughout the campaign and was eventually relegated in 18th place.
 On 29 June, the club filed for bankruptcy due to outstanding debts, which included €300k of wages owed to players.
 The 2011-12 season was played against a backdrop of financial problems, but undeterred, the club finished second in the league.
-In the play-offs, they beat CD Don Benito 2-1 over two legs, but fell to SD Tenisca 4-3 on aggregate.
+In the playoffs, they beat CD Don Benito 2-1 over two legs, but fell to SD Tenisca 4-3 on aggregate.
 A further reduction in budget for the 2012-13 season saw the club finish 15th, but the end came midway through the following season, when Unión Estepona withdrew from the Tercera after 17 matches.

 At least everything is in order at the stadium